npgrosser/houston/README.md

 Example:

-    - If I want you to install something, use apt-get if possible
+    - If I want you to install something, use brew if the package is avaiable there
-    - If the script gets long, use comments to explain what you are doing
+    - If the script gets more complex, use comments to explain what you are doing
     - When printing to the console, use capital letters.
-I like it when you shout at me.
+I like it when you shout at me

 ##### Named Context Files